 Most slots these days will allow you to choose the number of paylines active, usually giving you the opportunity to make smaller bets when you’re lower on cash, or really cash in when you are feeling minted.
 What we’re talking about in this post, though, is the games that go against the grain, and prevent you from being able to choose your own number of active paylines, instead making you stick to the max number allowed by the game.
 Oh, and we’re not discussing payline values here – that’s a whole other topic.

 While online and mobile slots are most certainly games of chance and not skill, there are a number of ways in which you can maximise the possibility of winning and minimise the chances of you wasting all your money.
 All this can put a lot of pressure on your mind when you’re really just out to have a relaxing bit of fun.
 After all, having the extra element of having to decide how many paylines to activate could end up being the straw that breaks the camel’s back.

 If all that mental work is doing you head in, why not consider giving fixed payline slots a go?
 Save yourself the time and energy of working out your slots strategy and simply play.

 This next reason to play fixed payline slots is a little more practical than the first.
-There are many slots which have bonus features, free spins rounds or even progressive jackpots, which can only be earned or won if the player is using all the paylines possible.
+There are many slots which have bonus features, extra spins rounds or even progressive jackpots, which can only be earned or won if the player is using all the paylines possible.
 You could match all the highest paying symbols, get five scatters in a row or land a bunch of wilds, but that’s all going to count for nothing on these games unless you have all your paylines activated.

 Why risk it then?
 Make sure you always have the opportunity to enjoy all the bonuses and jackpots that are coming your way by always having every single one of your paylines activated!